sirkubax/szkolenie3/playbooks/playgroups/README.md

 #PoC MVP

+## Example 1
-Example of run dynamically some task for ALL groups defined in the inventory, one host per group at a time (in parallel for all groups)
+run dynamically some task for ALL groups defined in the inventory, one host per group at a time (in parallel for all groups)

-It is like serial:1 - but for all groups
+It is like serial:1 - but in context of a group

 This is achieved with async - you can print logs using results_file